 As Americans we all look forward to the promise of a three-day weekend at the end of May.
 We anticipate the fun, the picnics, and the BBQs we’ll attend.
 And one thing we know for sure; it marks the beginning of summer.
 But how often do we take the time during this weekend to reflect upon and honor the sacrifices our nation’s soldiers and veterans have made to protect our freedom?
 We challenge you to take some time this Memorial Weekend holiday to contemplate what our brave soldiers and veterans have done so we may enjoy the opportunities and freedom our great country has to offer.

-Aurora: The Colorado Freedom Memorial in Aurora at Springhill Community Park near Buckley Air Force Base will host a variety of activities on May 26th starting at 8:30am.
+Aurora: The Colorado Freedom Memorial in Aurora at Springhill Community Park near Buckley Air Force Base will host a variety of activities on May 25th starting at 8:00 AM.
 Join in to commemorate the 5th Anniversary of the Colorado Freedom Memorial’s dedication and honor many other significant 2018 anniversaries.
-The 120th anniversary of the first Colorado veteran killed in action; the 100th anniversary of the end of WWI; the 65th anniversary of the end of the Korean War; and the 15th anniversary of the start of Operation Iraqi Freedom, among others.
+The 121st anniversary of the first Colorado veteran killed in action; the 66th anniversary of the end of the Korean War; and the 16th anniversary of the start of Operation Iraqi Freedom, among others.
 Events will begin with a pancake breakfast and displays on the CFM grounds followed by the official Colorado Remembers Ceremony at 10am.
 Highlights of the ceremony include raising a Merchant Marine flag to join the other service flags, unveiling of the granite repository that will house the soil presented at last year’s ceremony and music from the Sound of the Rockies Men’s Chorus.
-At 11:30a activities move back to the CFM grounds with a mobile museum display from the Rocky Mountain Vietnam Helicopter Pilots, a performance by the Beverly Belles and military vehicle displays among other things More information can be found at https://bit.ly/2GKgDJm.
+At 11:30 A.M. activities move back to the CFM grounds with a mobile museum display from the Rocky Mountain Vietnam Helicopter Pilots, a performance by the Beverly Belles and military vehicle displays among other things More information can be found at https://bit.ly/2EsAkah.

 Fort Logan National Cemetery: For those that wish to honor the fallen soldiers that fought bravely to defend our freedom, go to Fort Logan National Cemetery where you can help place wreathes on each grave.